 Nurse Faculty Loan:

-Students who have received an email and a "To Do" list item on SiS notifying them that their application for the Nurse Faculty Loan has been accepted and are now eligible for an award, will need to complete the Nurse Faculty Loan Truth in Lending Documents by using the eSign Online functionality.
+Students who have received an email and a "To Do" list item on SiS notifying them that their application for the Nurse Faculty Loan has been accepted and are now eligible for an award, will have additional documents to complete.
+Nurse Faculty Loan Truth in Lending Document.

 Documents that must be completed: